U.S. Cell and Gene Therapy Clinical Trials Market Demand, Growth, 2026-2034

 Key Insights

-• The phase III segment dominated in 2024 due to a surge in late-stage trials for cancer and rare genetic diseases.
+• The phase III segment dominated in 2025 by 53.2% share due to a surge in late-stage trials for cancer and rare genetic diseases.

-• The phase I segment is projected to grow fastest from 2025 to 2034, driven by early-stage innovation in biotech and academia.
+• The phase I segment is projected to grow fastest from 2026 to 2034 with CAGR of 15.9%, driven by early-stage innovation in biotech and academia.

-• The oncology segment led the market in 2024, fueled by demand for therapies overcoming resistance to traditional cancer treatments.
+• The oncology segment led the market by 43.6% in 2025, fueled by demand for therapies overcoming resistance to traditional cancer treatments.

-• The cardiology segment is expected to register the highest CAGR from 2025 to 2034, due to advances in gene therapies for inherited and ischemic heart conditions.
+• The cardiology segment is expected to register the highest CAGR of 16.4% from 2026 to 2034, due to advances in gene therapies for inherited and ischemic heart conditions.

 Industry Dynamics